University Board

 Before taking up the role of President and Vice Chancellor Phil Deans served as the Provost of Richmond from 2011 to 2019 where he led the successful application for Taught Degree Awarding Powers, and registration with the Office for Students.
 He oversaw the creation of Richmond’s dual degree award and worked with faculty on revising Richmond’s unique international liberal arts curriculum of four-year undergraduate programmes.
 He has a BA in Politics and East Asian Studies and a PhD in International Relations from the University of Newcastle upon Tyne and spent time as an undergraduate in China (1987-89) and as a graduate research fellow in Japan (1991-93).
 He was fortunate to have the opportunity learn Chinese and Japanese at university and is keen to make similar international opportunities open to students at Richmond.
 Before joining Richmond, he was the Chief Academic Officer at the Tokyo Campus of Temple University, Director of the Contemporary China Institute and Associate Dean at the School of Oriental and African Studies, University of London, and Lecturer in East Asian Politics at the University of Kent.

-Dr Deans is a Director and Trustee of the Quality Assurance Agency, serves on the Board of Independent Higher Education, the UK’s representative body for independent and alternative providers of higher education, and is a School Governor at the Coombe Academy Trust.
+Dr Deans is Senior Independent Director and Trustee of the Quality Assurance Agency, Deputy Chair of Independent Higher Education, the UK’s representative body for independent and alternative providers of higher education, Vice President of the Association of American International Colleges and Universities, and Deputy Chair of the Board at Gingerbread, the charity for single parents.

 Phil has dedicated his career to furthering international education opportunities for students and promoting diversity and international perspectives on learning, teaching and curriculum development and content.
 He is a proud single father to three children, and a season ticket holder at Fulham FC.